 OVERVIEW OF THE FELLOWSHIP

 Tenured, or similarly ranked, academic scientists (life, physical and/or social), engineers, and physicians from U.S. institutions of higher learning, who are U.S. citizens, are eligible for selection as Jefferson Science Fellows (JSF).
 Social scientists whose research interfaces with, or is relevant to, foreign policy or international development are also eligible.
-Each Fellow will spend one year at the U.S. Department of State or the U.S. Agency for International Development (USAID) for an on-site assignment in Washington, D.C. that may also involve extended stays at U.S. foreign embassies and/or missions.
+Each Fellow will spend one year at the U.S. Department of State or the U.S. Agency for International Development (USAID) for an on-site assignment in Washington, D.C., that may also involve extended stays at U.S. foreign embassies and/or missions.
 All JSF assignments will be designed in consultation with regional and/or functional bureaus and offices within the U.S. Department of State or USAID.